Australia - Top Bike Climbs

 Ride 13 kilometers gaining 970 meters at 7.2%

-Dargo is ranked the fourth most difficult bike climb in Australia behind only Mt.
-Baw Baw, Mt.
-Wellington, and Mt.
-Donna Buang.
+Dargo is the 9th hardest climb in the country.
 The climb has its section with the steepest kilometer at 12.2% beginning at kilometer 3.2.

 views along the Dargo climb, including dense forestation, tall eucalyptus trees